-Every sector is surrounded by assumptions; and ours is no different.
-So here are five common myths, which we have dispelled.
+Every sector is surrounded by assumptions and ours is no different.
+So here are five common myths about working for Save the Children that we have dispelled.

-1. You must have work experience within a not-for-profit (NFP)/non-government organisation (NGO) to work for Save the Children.
+You must have work experience within a not-for-profit (NFP)/non-government organisation (NGO) to work for Save the Children

-2. Without formal qualifications, my chances to be selected for a job are minimal.
+Without formal qualifications, my chances to be selected for a job are minimal

 Not true.
-In many of our roles, local experience, great connections within communities and cultural knowledge are highly valued in our organisation.
+In many of our roles, local experience, great connections within communities and cultural knowledge are highly valued.
 In addition, we offer roles at all levels.
 We hire you for who you are and what you know, and are committed to help you develop from there.
-We want you to reach your full potential.
-Save the Children provides a range of training and development opportunities to employees to ensure continuous capability building.
+We want you to reach your full potential, which is why Save the Children provides a range of training and development opportunities for our employees.

-3. Your leaders are not progressive and have been in the same roles for a long time.
+Your leaders are not progressive and have been in the same roles for a long time

 Nope!
-We have a young dynamic CEO, who joined us in 2013, and a diverse team of passionate male and female Executives.
+We have a young dynamic CEO, who joined us in 2013, and a diverse team of passionate female and male Executives.
 They are all united in their drive for high performance and innovation.
-We've recruited senior leaders from a variety of backgrounds, including corporate and government, with proven success records in challenging environments.
+We've recruited senior leaders from a variety of backgrounds, including the corporate sector and government, with proven success records in challenging environments.
 We believe that the quality of our leaders is a real differentiator for Save the Children.

-4. There is insufficient budget to execute my great ideas.
+There is insufficient budget to execute my great ideas

 We are always conscious about how we spend our money.
 If your idea is really great, then you will have considered this too.
 Save the Children is not an organisation stuck in the mud; we are constantly seeking innovative ways to streamline our processes, improve our programs and engage our supporters.
 We need your big ideas to take us to the next level!

 Not true.
 We want to be the leading international development agency.
-We are brave; our culture of creative innovation is pushing boundaries every day.
+We are brave and our culture of creative innovation is pushing boundaries every day.